 If your passport is in its last year or nearly full, you should check the rules of the countries you plan to visit before booking.
 You can ask your travel agent or check with the embassy of the country concerned.

-If you need to renew your passport, the Identity and Passport Service (IPS) add any time left on the old passport to the new one.
+If you need to renew your passport, Her Majesty's Passport Office add any time left on the old passport to the new one.
 This can be a maximum of nine months.